10 Leadership Qualities To Look For When Hiring a New Manager

 Hiring new employees can be one of the biggest challenges in business.
 But hiring a new manager is even more challenging.
-They have to possess essential leadership qualities, and if you don’t get it right, the implications can be messy.
+They have to possess essential leadership qualities, and the implications can be messy if you don’t get it right.

-If you’re able to get it right, your new manager will help drive employee engagement, productivity, and profit.
+If you can get it right, your new manager will help drive employee engagement, productivity, and profit.
 Get it wrong, and a newly hired manager can make a mess and leave you to pick up the pieces of your business.

-Therefore, hiring managers’ entire selection process needs to be different from the strategies used when recruiting other employees.
-We need to look for a range of different skills to ensure the new manager’s candidate is the right fit.
+Therefore, hiring managers’ entire selection process must differ from the strategies when recruiting other employees.
+We must look for various skills to ensure the new manager’s candidate is the right fit.

-There are ten qualities you should be looking for when hiring a new manager.
+You should look for ten qualities when hiring a new manager.